mbd-s/dotfiles/README.md

 make setup
 ```

 The command is nondestructive, so it won't overwrite existing files.
-If you want to overwrite your
-local files with the config in this project, run `make setup-force`.
 Run `make help` to see all
 available commands.

 ## ⚙️ Configuration

 ### fish

-Private configuration can be stored in files with the `.fish` extension in `$__fish_config_dir/private/`.
-(Everything in this directory will be ignored by `git`.)
-Example `secret-config.fish`:
+Private configuration can be stored in files with the `.fish` extension in `$DOTFILES/fish/private/`.
+If you ran `make setup`, everything in this directory will be symlinked to `$__fish_config_dir/private/` but ignored by `git`.
+Example `private/config.fish`:

 ```shell
 set -x CDPATH . ~ path/to/directory/you/want/in/CDPATH